Abhishek-674/Microservices-Notes/README.md

 Cascading failures
 One failure causes multiple failures

-3-> caller is blocked
+### 3-> caller is blocked
-4-> when there is spike there will be request drop or data loss because too many request then er nedd to drop the request
+### 4-> when there is spike there will be request drop or data loss because too many request then er nedd to drop the request

-# when to use synchronous commmunication
+## when to use synchronous commmunication

 when you need result before you move on when you want real time response when computation is very less

 # Asynchronous Communication
-🔹 What is Asynchronous Communication?
+## 🔹 What is Asynchronous Communication?

 Service A sends a message
 Service A does NOT wait
 Non-blocking communication

-Service A ──event/message──► Queue
+`Service A ──event/message──► Queue`
-Service B ◄──consumes── Queue
+`Service B ◄──consumes── Queue`

-🔹 Technologies Used
+## 🔹 Technologies Used

 Message Queues (Kafka, RabbitMQ)

 Event-driven systems

-# Advantages of asynchronous communication
+## Advantages of asynchronous communication
 services don't need to wait for response system can hanlde surge and spike better in case of a serge the message queeue or broker  will be filled with. lots of msg but the user will have no diff in experince howeve the notififcation ssytem will have to scale up to clear the backlog
 No data loss or request drop
 better control ver failure because you can always try as message is present  the queeue

-# Disadvantages of asynchronous application
+## Disadvantages of asynchronous application
 1-> Broker is the single point of failure
 2->you system will be litle inconsistent  as asyncrhounus operation will be there so there will be some delayes

-# When to use asynchronous operation
+## When to use asynchronous operation
 1-> when delayes in system is okay like noification, analytics 2-> when you have mutliple services which needs to react on the same event

+# Workflow in microservices
-Problem in Microservices
+## Problem in Microservices
 In microservices:
 One business task = multiple services
 Example: Order Placement
-Order Placement involves
+- Order Placement involves
-Order Service
+- Order Service
-Payment Service
+- Payment Service
-Inventory Service
+- Inventory Service
-Notification Service
+- Notification Service
 These services must work together in a sequence.
 👉 This sequence = Workflow

-❌ Without workflow design (problem)
+### ❌ Without workflow design (problem)

-Who calls whom?
+- Who calls whom?

-What if payment fails?
+- What if payment fails?

-What if inventory is empty?
+- What if inventory is empty?

-How to rollback previous steps?
+- How to rollback previous steps?

 👉 This creates chaos

 So we need Workflow Management

-Two ways to design workflows
+## Two ways to design workflows

 There are ONLY 2 ways:

-Orchestration
+### Orchestration

-Choreography
+### Choreography

 Think of it like:

-Orchestration → One boss controls everything
+- Orchestration → One boss controls everything

-Choreography → Everyone knows their steps, no boss
+- Choreography → Everyone knows their steps, no boss

-What is Orchestration?
+# What is Orchestration?

 👉 One central service (Orchestrator) controls the workflow

 It decides:

-Who to call
+- Who to call

-In what order
+- In what order

-What to do on failure
+- What to do on failure

 Example: Order Placement (Orchestration)
 Flow

-Order Service receives request
+- Order Service receives request

-Order Service calls Payment Service
+- Order Service calls Payment Service

-Payment Service responds
+- Payment Service responds

-Order Service calls Inventory Service
+- Order Service calls Inventory Service

-Order Service calls Notification Service
+- Order Service calls Notification Service

 👉 Order Service = Orchestrator

-Drawbacks of Orchestration
+### Drawbacks of Orchestration
 Single point of failure
 Tight coupling

-What is Choreography?
+# What is Choreography?

 👉 No central controller